Fitus/Zaloha.sh/DOCUMENTATION.md

 the types of the other links will be changed to "hardlinks" (h).

 Then comes the core function of Zaloha.
 The CSV metadata files from &lt;sourceDir&gt;
-and &lt;backupDir&gt; will be united and sorted by filename and the Source/Backup indicator.
+and &lt;backupDir&gt; will be united and sorted by file path and the Source/Backup indicator.
 This means that objects existing in both directories will be in adjacent records, with the &lt;backupDir&gt; record coming first.
 The AWK program AWKDIFF evaluates this situation (as well as records from objects existing in